 Certain provisions of A. H. Belo's certificate of incorporation and bylaws may have the effect of making the acquisition of control of the company in a transaction not approved by our board of directors more difficult.
 The shareholder rights agreement and change in control severance plan that we will enter into in connection with the distribution also would make such a transaction more difficult.
 These provisions have been implemented to enable A. H. Belo to develop its business without disruption caused by the threat of a possible takeover not determined by our board of directors to be in the best interests of A. H. Belo and its shareholders.
 Moreover, certain provisions of the inter-company agreements that will be entered into between A. H. Belo and Belo in connection with the distribution could discourage potential acquisition proposals.
-Further, percent of the outstanding shares of A. H. Belo Series A and Series B common stock, representing percent of the voting power of our outstanding voting stock, will be held by our directors and executive officers.
+Further, percent of the voting power of our outstanding voting stock will be held by our directors and executive officers as of the record date.
 Such concentration of voting power could discourage third parties from making proposals involving an acquisition or change in control of A. H. Belo.
 See "Certain Anti-Takeover Provisions."